chisom-a/pyauto-runner/README.md

 Another challenge I had was packaging the game into a zip file with the data and executable.
 I wanted to package the game so people unfamiliar with using Python can still run the game.
 I found the PyInstaller tool to put all the scripts and assets into a folder with the executable.
 I then developed a PowerShell script to use the tool and package the folder created into an executable.

 ### Reflection
-It was very fun to work on this project.
+I had a very fun experience working on this project.
 I learned more about using Python and the Pygame framework, including the usage of classes, sound effects, data creation, and data processing.
 More importantly, I learned you don't have to limit yourself to your own knowledge and can use other people's work to boost your own creations.
 I feel proud of how far I pushed myself on this project and of overcoming the challenges it brought.

 ## Credits
 *  [Coding with Russ's PyGame - Platformer Tutorials](https://www.youtube.com/playlist?list=PLjcN1EyupaQnHM1I9SmiXfbT6aG4ezUvu) - Base platformer code and assets